psychiatric-genomics-consortium/mdd-wave3-meta/docs/meta.md

 	FORMAT_COHORT.POP.hgNN.VERSION: PATH/TO/SUMSTATS.gz
 ```

-where `FORMAT_mdd_COHORT.POP.hgNN.VERSION` is a key encoding:
+where `FORMAT_mdd_COHORT.POP.hgNN.RELEASE` is a key encoding:

 - `FORMAT`: format of the summary statistics, one of `daner` or `text`. [daner](https://docs.google.com/document/d/1TWIhr8-qpCXB13WCXcU1_HDio8lC_MeWoAg2jlggrtU/edit) files are left-as-is where as `text` summary statistics will be transformed to daner in another workflow step.
 - `COHORT`: short, unique name of the cohort (e.g., `UKBB` for "UK Biobank")
 - `POP`: ancestries population for meta-analysis.
 Should match the ancestries superpopulations used by the Ricopili imputation panel (`afr`, `amr`, `eas`, `eur`, `sas`)
 - `hgNN`: Genome build, one of `hg19` or `hg38`.
-- `VERSION`: a version specifier for the sumstats from this cohort (usually a version number or date string).
+- `RELEASE`: a release or version specifier for the sumstats from this cohort (usually a sub-cohort, descriptor, or date string).

-The `COHORT` and `VERSION` strings should only contain the characters `[A-Za-z0-9_]` (specifically, the period character `.` should be avoided as it is used to demarcate the different parts of the key).
+The `COHORT` and `RELEASE` strings should only contain the characters `[A-Za-z0-9_]` (specifically, the period character `.` should be avoided as it is used to demarcate the different parts of the key).

 ## Linking a cohorts into the workflow

 To link a single cohort:

 ```
-snakemake -j1 --use-conda resources/sumstats/FORMAT_mdd_COHORT.POP.hgNN.VERSION.gz
+snakemake -j1 --use-conda resources/sumstats/FORMAT_mdd_COHORT.POP.hgNN.RELEASE.gz
 ```

 To link all cohort summary statistics listed in `config.yaml`: